Pulled Chest Muscle: Causes, Concerns, and Treatments for Relief

 Common signs of a chest injury include pain in the chest that gets worse when laughing, coughing, or sneezing, tenderness, bruising, swelling, and redness.
 Others report a numbness or tingling sensation and discomfort when applying pressure to the area.
 Chest injuries that are associated with constricted breathing can be life-threatening, so it’s important to get help right away.
 If you’re having trouble breathing, are feeling drowsy, confused, or clammy, or notice extreme thirst, call an ambulance immediately.
 Sharp, severe pain in the area of the chest injury could be a sign of a bruised or broken rib.
 If your pain is concerning, it’s best to visit a doctor for assessment.

-On-Demand Physical Therapy With Luna
+At-Home Physical Therapy With Luna

 Understandably, many people are avoiding public places like hospitals and clinics to help prevent the spread of COVID-19.
-A good alternative for care is on-demand physical therapy, like Luna.
+A good alternative for care is at-home physical therapy, like Luna.
 It offers a safer and easier way to jumpstart your healing process.
 Luna's therapists offer convenient in-person visits and televisits that fit your schedule perfectly.
 Plus, you'll receive one-on-one time from a board-certified physical therapist who is focused solely on you.

 Don't wait -- contact Luna today to get started and feel better fast.